 As for the first part, it’s realistic to expect that only the operators of the Rollup will be actually monitoring and executing transactions.
 Normal users will have neither incentives to do so, nor technical capabilities to process transactions at high load (if they could, where would the scaling come from?).
-Luckily, operators are naturally incentivized to check blocks for correctness after each other, because creating a block on top of an invalid one is a slashing condition.
+Luckily, operators are naturally incentivized to check each other’s blocks for correctness, because creating a block on top of an invalid one is a slashing condition.

 Strong censorship-resistance of L1

-Second assumption is a tricky one.
-Indeed, design of Ethereum provides economic mechanisms which are very effective in preventing ordinary censorship.
-Yet, these mechanisms stop to function in the presence of anti-mechanisms.
+The second assumption is a tricky one.
+Indeed, the design of Ethereum provides economic mechanisms which are very effective in preventing ordinary censorship.
+Yet, these mechanisms stop functioning in the presence of anti-mechanisms.
 An attacker can create a fully automated bribing mechanism to coordinate a 51% attack by miners, which will prevent honest miners from including fraud proofs in their blocks.
-Interestingly, the direct cost of this attack for participating miners is zero, not counting social costs which might arise from the response of angry community if the censorship can clearly be attributed.
-This part is also tricky, because the mechanism elegantly provides plausible deniability to the participants of the attack: “Given the credible commitment by the attacking majority, if I don’t participate, my blocks will be abandoned, so I must be doing this not for the sake of profit, but rather to avoid losses”.
+Interestingly, the direct cost of this attack for participating miners is zero, not counting social costs which might arise from the response of an angry community if the censorship can clearly be attributed.
+This part is also tricky, because the mechanism elegantly provides plausible deniability to the participants in the attack: “Given the credible commitment by the attacking majority, if I don’t participate, my blocks will be abandoned, so I must be doing this not for the sake of profit, but rather to avoid losses”.